 Immaculate High Grade Chronometer, 18 Jewels Automatic Movement

 Good-Sized 34.5mm 18ct Gold Case With Milled Bezel, 34.5mm, Excl. the Crown

-Original, Unrestored and Untouched Honey Dial with Original Unrestored ‘Dauphine’ Hands
+Original, Unrestored and Untouched Quadrant Dial with Original ‘Dauphine’ Hands

 All in Absolutely Top Grade & Simply Stunning, Freshly Restored Condition